EisaK5/40k-Dice-Roller/README.md

 ### wound phase
 * successful hits are rolled to wound against target value.
 Target value is the strength of the weapon compared against the toughness of the unit.

+* wounds can be rerolled if checkboxed by the user

 If strength is 2x toughness, target value = 2+